HIPS/autograd/README.md

 ## How to install

-Install _autograd_ using Pip, e.g.
+Install Autograd using Pip:

 ```shell
 pip install autograd
 ```

-Some features require _scipy_, which you can install separately or as an optional dependency along with _autograd_ , e.g.
+Some features require SciPy, which you can install separately or as an optional dependency along with Autograd:

 ```shell
 pip install "autograd[scipy]"